yrizk/mta_downloader/README.md

     - pyenv/pyvirtualenv which manages different versions of python and also manages the dependencies

-1.  clone the repository
+1.  clone the repository and cd into it.
+2.  `pyenv virtualenv 3.8.1 mta_downloader`
+3.  `pyenv activate mta_downloader`
-2.  `pipenv install` to install the dependencies.
+4.  `pipenv install` to install the dependencies.
-3.  `pipenv shell` to enter the virtualenv

 ## Usage:
 ```